niyuanqi/SNAP/README.md

 **Catalog.py :**

 Contains python functions for parsing various differential photometric reference star catalogs.
+Can automatically query aavso for a catalog, given catalog name will be name of saved file.
+Can also use a custom catalog given in "diff" format with columns ID,RA,DEC,B,Berr,V,Verr,i,ierr with 'NA' string denoting missing values.

 **Photometry.py :**